-We've pulled together a list of our top tips for giving your service menu a makeover and start turning browsers and one-time bookers into regular clients.
+We've put together a list of our top tips for tidying up your service list and turning browsers into bookers.

-- Every so often, add a new service you'd like to introduce and test the water by offering a temporary 10% discount to see if there is demand.
+PRO TIP: Every so often, add a new service you'd like to introduce and test the water by offering a temporary 10% discount to see if there’s demand.

-Incorrect spelling and grammar stand out like a sore thumb so make sure you're proofreading everything before publishing your profile online!
+Incorrect spelling and grammar can have a negative impact on the credibility and professionalism of your business and services, so make sure you're proofreading everything before publishing your profile online.

-It will only take a few minutes to make sure that your grammar and formatting is consistent across your entire service list, but it could be the difference between a fully booked calendar or a lot of empty timeslots.
+It will only take a few minutes to make sure that your grammar, formatting, and punctuation is consistent across your service list, but it could be the difference between a fully booked calendar or a lot of empty time slots.

 PRO TIP: Have a colleague or friend read over your services and make a test booking before you publish.
 It's easy to gloss over a little mistake yourself, but it might be obvious to another pair of eyes.

-You don’t need to spend a fortune to promote your business online and when you sign up to Fresha Plus you'll have access to a bundle of features that have been specifically designed to boost bookings, grow your revenue, and start standing out from the competition!
+NOTE: You don’t need to spend a fortune to promote your business online and when you sign up to Fresha Plus you'll have access to a bundle of features that have been specifically designed to boost bookings, grow your sales, and help you stand out from your competitors!